 Yes, for Package and Expedition Rides, riders are expected to ride their own bikes.
 In the event that travel logistics don’t permit you to travel with your own bike, Peru Biking is willing to rent a bike to riders.
 Bring a reliable enduro-style bike with the following characteristics:

 Bike travel luggage is available from reliable brands like EVOC and THULE; however, bikes can just as easily be shipped in the factory cardboard box with special attention to packing.
-See the following instructional video with recommendations for packing and traveling with your bike:

 Will bike tools be available to assemble and repair my bike?